Career Timeline of Trea Turner: Major Achievements and Milestones

 2014: Signed with the San Diego Padres and Professional Debut

 In 2014, Trea Turner was selected by the San Diego Padres in the first round of the MLB draft.
+He signed on June 13, receiving a $2.9 million signing bonus, and made his professional debut three days later with the Eugene Emeralds.

-June 2015: Turner stays with Padres organization
+June 2015: Turner Stays with Padres Organization Until Mid-June

-August 21, 2015: Promotion to Major Leagues
+August 21, 2015: Promotion to the Major Leagues

-On August 21, 2015, Trea Turner was promoted to the major leagues by the Washington Nationals and made his MLB debut that night.
+On August 21, 2015, Trea Turner was promoted to the major leagues by the Nationals and made his MLB debut that night.

-2015: Assigned to San Antonio Missions
+2015: Assigned to the San Antonio Missions

 2015: Traded to the Washington Nationals

-In 2017, Trea Turner moved back to shortstop and on April 25, he hit for the cycle against the Colorado Rockies.
+In 2017, Trea Turner moved back to shortstop and, on April 25, he hit for the cycle against the Colorado Rockies.

-2017: Return to Shortstop
+2017: Moved to Shortstop for the Nationals

 2018: Climb Toward Stardom

-2020: Performance in Shortened Season
+2020: Exceptional Performance in Shortened Season

-July 30, 2021: Traded to the Los Angeles Dodgers
+July 30, 2021: Traded to Los Angeles Dodgers

 September 26, 2021: 100th Career Home Run